 Thank you for your interests in the Graduate Programs of the Department of Earth and Environmental Sciences at Wright State University.
 We encourage you to browse our website for details of the Master of Science, Master of Science in Teaching and Ph.D. programs.
 We offer financial support to our students in the form of teaching assistantships and tuition scholarships.
 Further, a few research assistantships are awarded every year on a competitive basis.
-In addition, strong applicants are eligible for Research Council Fellowships through the Graduate School office.

 Our faculty are engaged in research in a variety of subjects in the earth and environmental sciences. including hydrogeology, biogeochemistry, applied geophysics. geospatial analysis and remote sensing, paleoecology and sedimentary environments, and complexity in earth processes.
 Wright State University was recently placed at #4 in the nation in research productivity among small universities (i.e., with less than 15 Ph.D. programs).
 We offer a well-rounded education to our students in both the basic sciences and its practical application.
 An M.S. degree from Wright State will provide an excellent education and solid preparation whether one decides to begin a professional career or pursue a Ph.D.
-Our graduates have the ability to address complex, real-world challenges, since they acquire a strong foundation in the basic sciences and an advanced training in interdisciplinary and emerging fields.
+Our graduates have the ability to address complex, real-world challenges since they acquire a strong foundation in the basic sciences and advanced training in interdisciplinary and emerging fields.
 The employment opportunities for our graduates continue to be strong, and their record of professional growth is excellent.
 Several companies visit the campus and recruit from amongst our graduates every year.
 If you are interested in pursuing an interdisciplinary Ph.D. degree in Earth and Environmental Sciences, please visit the Environmental Science Doctoral Program website; also see the research projects of the Ph.D. students in EES department.

 Our research facilities include following state-of-the-art laboratories: Hydrogeology, Hydrogeochemistry, Aquatic Microbial Biogeochemistry, Environmental Quality and Risk Assessment, Environmental Geochemistry, Trace Metal Biogeochemistry, Applied Geophysics, and an on-campus GIS facility and a cross-departmental Environmental Analysis Facility (EAF); these provide our graduates with experience and training in field data acquisition, modern analytical techniques, sophisticated data processing, and computer modeling.
 We also stress the development of written and oral communications skills.
-We offer a variety of graduate courses to ensure an interdisciplinary training in earth and environmental science subjects, and hands-on and field experiences during summer months.
-Our faculty are engaged in world class research on a variety of earth & environmental science topics.
+We offer a variety of graduate courses to ensure interdisciplinary training in earth and environmental science subjects, and hands-on and field experiences during summer months.
+Our faculty are engaged in world-class research on a variety of earth & environmental science topics.

 I encourage you to visit our campus to meet our faculty members, and for a tour of our laboratory and research facilities.
 Please feel free to contact me through phone, (937) 775-3457 or email if you have any question about the graduate programs and the admission process.
 I look forward to talking with you soon.
 Please let me know if you would like to visit our campus.
 We look forward to hearing from you.
 The following link allows you to send some information about yourself.
 That way, we can better direct you to the faculty and programs that best fit your interests.

-Associate Chair, and Director of Graduate Programs
+Associate Chair and Director of Graduate Programs

-Department of Earth & Environmental Sciences
+Dept. of Earth and Environmental Sciences